gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Barclays – Agile Mobile App Factory

-Accenture implemented a Barclays Agile mobile App factory helping Barclays with Solution Design, iOS Development and Project Management.
+ implemented a Barclays Agile mobile App factory helping Barclays with Solution Design, iOS Development and Project Management.
 The commercial model is 100% capacity services to align with Agile approach, not fixed scope/price.
 The app factory was integrated with third-party suppliers for branding, design and legacy integration.

 --------------------